johannesd/CancellablePromiseKit/README.md

 ```swift
 race([cancellablePromise1, cancellablePromise2, cancellablePromise3], autoCancel: true)
 ```
 If `cancellablePromise1` will fulfill, `cancellablePromise2` and `cancellablePromise3` will be cancelled automatically.
+So, if these represent large downloads for example, no further bandwidth will be wasted.

 Similarly, there are `when(resolved:, autoCancel:)` and `when(fulfilled:, autoCancel:)` that cancel all other promises if one fails.